XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 ### 7.x to 8.0

-In the 8.0 release we introduced a new backend architecture that will in future allow projects to be branched and merged using `git` style workflows.
-In order to support multiple branches of one project we have introduced a new ID, named `streamId` in the API and in window messages and the JWT.
+In the 8.0 release we introduced a new backend architecture that allows projects to be branched and merged using `git` style workflows.
+In order to support multiple branches of one project we have introduced a new ID named `streamId` in the API and in window messages and the JWT.

 To keep the window messages and API `v1.9` compatible with this change, the subproject ID in 8.0 is now composed of 2 parts: `subProjectId:streamId`, however the API will continue to accept the older